Suzanna-Linn/slua/docs/upcoming.md

 local mask = 0b0000_1111i        -- Binary format with digit separators

 -- 2Parsing and converting safely
--- integer.create converts a double 'number' to 'integer'.
+-- integer.create converts a 'number' to 'integer'.
 -- It returns nil if the conversion isn't exact (e.g., fractional, NaN, or out of range). local num_val = 42.0 local from_num = integer.create(num_val)